Office Timeline Pro+ is here!

-Now you need to create an image you can paste into PowerPoint.
-Microsoft Project has a feature called the Copy Picture tool which allows you to choose which tasks you want to show in your visual.
+Now you need to create an image that you can copy and paste into PowerPoint.
+Microsoft Project has a feature called Copy Picture which allows you to choose which tasks you want to show on your visual.
 This is useful for paring down project tasks to the ones that are critical for your presentation.

-On your Task list view in Microsoft Project, go to the Data section, and select the Summary tasks option in the Filter category to view just the major ones.
-Then, select all the task rows you want displayed in your image (hold CTRL + click to select each item).
-In the example below I selected all my Summary Tasks rows.
+On your View tab in Microsoft Project, go to the Data section, and select the Summary tasks option in the Filter category to view just the major ones.
+Then, select all the task rows you want to be displayed on your image (hold CTRL + click to select each item).
+In the example below, we selected all our Summary Tasks rows

 On the Task tab, drop down the Copy button to find the Copy Picture control.

 Choose to Copy Selected Rows.

-The Project tutorial demonstrated how to format your Microsoft Office Gantt chart into a presentable image and how to paste it into PowerPoint as a static visual.
+So far, we’ve demonstrated how to format your Microsoft Project Gantt chart into a presentable graphic and how to paste it into PowerPoint as a static image.

-Read the section below to learn how to import your .mpp into PowerPoint and how to synchronize your slide to automatically update it whenever that Microsoft Project data changes.
+To find out how to import your .MPP file into PowerPoint and how to refresh your slide to automatically update it whenever your Microsoft Project data changes, read the section below.

-PowerPoint is a visual application and better suited for creating the type of visuals client and executive expect.
-Office Timeline is a PowerPoint add-in that imports data directly from Microsoft Project and transforms it into rich visual Gantt charts instantly.
-Since these charts are a native PowerPoint slides, they can be opened, shared, presented, updated or edited by anyone who has PowerPoint.
+PowerPoint is a visual application and, therefore, better suited for creating the type of visuals your clients and executives expect.
+Office Timeline is a PowerPoint add-in that imports data directly from Microsoft Project and transforms it into professional Gantt charts instantly.
+Since all these automatically generated graphics are native PowerPoint slides, they can be opened, shared, presented, updated, or edited by anyone who has PowerPoint installed.

-In the post below I will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard.
+In the tutorial below, we will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard.
 You will also learn how to refresh the slide instantly after you make changes to the .MPP file.
-To get started, you first need to install Office Timeline Basic , which will add a timeline maker tab to the PowerPoint ribbon (image below.)
+To get started, you first need to install Office Timeline Pro+ , which will add a timeline maker tab to the PowerPoint ribbon (image below).